phoenixlzx/repo-arm-server/README.md

 #### Configuration

 ##### Nginx
 Nginx is strongly recommended for handle HTTP requests.
-Edit `repo-arm.nginx.conf.example` for your environment and use it for your A.R.M HTTP services, It could also handle daily-repo services.
+Edit `repo-arm.nginx.conf.example` for your environment and use it for your A.R.M HTTP services.
+It could also handle daily-repo services.

 ##### config.js
 `pkginfopath`: is where `pkginfo.db` file stores.

 `downloadurl`: URL for downloading packages, We use Nginx to handle the download service directly, so it can be different with A.R.M site url.

 ### Downgrade